Spicy Cherry Tomato Sauce

 Instructions

-- SAUTE: Heat oil in medium pan with 3 inch sides (or large pan) to medium high.
-Saute onions for 4-6 minutes until tender and lightly browned.
+- SAUTÉ: Heat oil in large skillet to medium-high heat.
+Sauté onions for 4-6 minutes until tender and lightly browned.
 Add garlic, seasonings, tomato paste (with a pinch of sugar) and harissa.
 Stir and cook for 1 minute.

 - FINISH SAUCE: Stir in cilantro.
 Continue cooking until tomatoes form a sauce the consistency you like.
 More cooking will make it thicker.
 Add more water to thin it out if needed.
 Taste and adjust seasonings e.g. more salt, sugar, harissa, cilantro.
+For a glossy finish, add a small pad of butter or drizzle on a bit of extra virgin olive oil if you like.
 See Note 3 for suggestions on ways to use the spicy tomato sauce.

 - Chili options: